brandur/sorg/content/nanoglyphs-drafts/005-actions.md

 ## Migrating to Actions (#github-actions)

 A few weeks ago I spent some time migrating the program that generates my blog and these emails over to use [GitHub Actions](https://github.com/features/actions).
-Its CI goes a little beyond running a test suite by [running the actual deployment](/aws-intrinsic-static) that puts it onto AWS.
+Its CI goes a little beyond running a test suite by [running the actual deployment](/aws-intrinsic-static) that puts it onto S3.

-It’s automated to the degree that making changes are as easy as merging pull requests, which has been a huge advantage over the years as I’ve had [almost 50 people](https://github.com/brandur/sorg/graphs/contributors) send me PRs to fix typos and grammar.
+It’s automated to the degree that making changes are as easy as merging pull requests, which has been a huge advantage over the years as I’ve had [almost 50 people](https://github.com/brandur/sorg/graphs/contributors) send me PRs to fix typos and inaccuracies.
 Wherever I am -- in a meeting, on a run, or on a beach in Indonesia -- I hit the "Merge" button from my phone and it's done.

-### Commodifying CI (#commodifying)
+### Commodifying CI (#commodifying-ci)

 Travis is one of the most important service innovations of the decade.
 With a little help from GitHub, they made setting up CI _so_ easy that it rarely made sense not to do it.
 Even pushing a repo with 50 lines of code that you never intend to look at again, you may as well put a few lines into `.travis.yml` and get CI running just as a little bit of assistance in case future you who wants to make a change and has forgotten most of everything about the program.
-Even if the CI doesn’t do anything useful, it still serves as a codified reference for how to build it and run the test suite.
+Even if the CI doesn’t do anything overly, a `.travis.yml` still serves as a codified reference for how to build it and run the test suite.

-Unfortunately, Travis [was acquired](https://news.ycombinator.com/item?id=18978251), and based off the buyer and the subsequent attrition of much of its engineering staff, it’s hard to imagine that the terms were favorable.
-Things are still running more or less the same as they always were, but given the sheer expense that must be involved in doing free builds for a sizable part of the world’s open source software, some of us have been looking for alternatives.
+More recently, Travis [was acquired](https://news.ycombinator.com/item?id=18978251), and based off the buyer and the subsequent attrition of much of its engineering staff, it’s hard to imagine that the terms were favorable.
+Things are still running more or less the same, but given the sheer expense that must be involved in doing free builds for a sizable part of the world’s open source software, some of us have been looking for alternatives.

 GitHub’s Actions were a timely arrival.
-Although described in most of their docs in such grandiose terms so as to obfuscate what they actually do, to put it simply, they describe jobs that will run on certain repository events like a push, opened pull request, or cron — perfect for CI, though they unlock other uses as well.
+Although described in most of their docs in terms so grandiose that it's not immediately obvious what they do, they can be appropriately thought of as CI with containers mixed in.
+Actions describe jobs that will run on repository events like a push, opened pull request, or cron — perfect for CI, but useful beyond that too.

 Their major differentiating feature is that the steps of a job can be defined as similar shell commands, they can also defined a Docker container to run.
 In my own recipe I have shell steps like:

 ``` yml
 - name: Install